 Despite being a new entrant in the world of treadmills, Bowflex has quickly carved a niche for itself.

-One of the primary reasons for their success is the innovation that they bring into their products.
-Be it treadmills or ellipticals or cross trainers, Bowflex’s products are designed to be low-impact.
+One of the primary reasons for their success is the innovation that they bring into their machines.
+Be it treadmills, exercise bikes, ellipticals or cross trainers, Bowflex’s products are designed to be low-impact.

 When it comes to treadmills, they use Comfort Cell Technology, which offers up to 25% softer running decks as compared to standard ones and as compared to running on asphalt.